BenjaminWFox/offline-oect-js13k/readme.md

 The graph is also static, which means that when the player is within a destroyed tile the enemies can't find a path to the player.
 This could be solved by adding the destroyed tile into the graph temporarily, but I haven't had time to get around to it.

 There is a tendency in javascript development that I think is prevalent to want to grab example code and jam it in as a final solution.
 I'm certainly guilty of this, but it's neccessary to do more than skim tutorials to snip code for a robust solution.
+I still haven't fully internalized everything the Djikstra algorithm is doing, which make it hard to tune it for performance.

 The level code was significantly larger than I expected.
 I would have liked to have included several levels that eased the player into the game, but couldn't accomodate them due to the size of the JSON files :(